tgnemecek/core-website/src/collections/pages/leading.md

     3. SOS: Switch Off Stress app.

-    Take a **Premium Profile** for a full report on your leadership strengths and weaknesses, or [contact us](mailto:sseivert@thecoreporation.com) to explore how our data-driven, agile coaching can create a great ROI by building yourself, your team & company from the inside out.
-And check out our **practical programs** on Productivity, Stress, Prospering, and Leading Your Life and Work (seminar or 3-month implementation program).
+    Take a **Premium Profile** for a full report on your leadership strengths and weaknesses.
+[Contact us](mailto:sseivert@thecoreporation.com) to explore how our data-driven, agile coaching can create a great ROI by building yourself, your team & company from the inside out.
+Check out **practical programs** on Productivity, Stress, Prospering, and Leading Your Life & Work (seminar or 3-month implementation program).

     - - -